Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: Experiments

 \subsection{KL Divergence Bound Estimation}

-In this specific example of state-dependent noise, we estimated the KL divergence bound $d$ using the k-nearest neighbor (kNN) method, which is described in Section \ref{nonstad}.
-For each receding horizon, we drew $M=100$ samples from the estimated joint reference distribution and used $k=10$ for the kNN estimation.
+In the example of state-dependent noise, we estimated the KL divergence bound $d$ using the kNN method.
+For each horizon, we drew $M=100$ samples from the estimated joint reference distribution and used $k=10$ for the kNN estimation.
 As a result, we obtained KL divergence bound estimates for three different true noise distributions: $d^{(a)}=5.65$ for $p^{(a)}$, $d^{(b)}= 7.28$ for $p^{(b)}$, and $d^{(c)}= 6.22$ for $p^{(c)}$.